CDorich/GrassCast_DB/README.md

  The resulting/processed datasets themselves are:
  (format is the first tab being 'readme' that gives metadata, second tab reflecting the data)
   * ANPP_metadata.xls - annual aboveground net primary productivity (ANPP) data
-  * Raw_ANPP.xls - Temporal biomass measurements that are part of ANPP data sets
+  * ANPP_raw.xls - Temporal biomass measurements that are part of ANPP data sets
   * Functional.xls - Species or plant functional group level datasets that comprise NPP.
   * WeightGain.xls - Cattle weight gain data from grazing experiments.
   * NDVI.xls - MODIS and AVHRR cumulative growing season NDVI value for sites in the database.